Exact one-particle density matrix for SU($N$) fermionic matter-waves in the strong repulsive limit: Introduction

-Recently, the relevance of $N$-component fermions has been significantly boosted since the experimental realizations through alkaline earth fermionic atomic gases~\cite{scazza2014observation,scazza2016direct,capellini2014direct,sonderhouse2020thermodynamics}; in there, the two-body interactions resulted to be SU($N$)-symmetric, reflecting the absence of hyperfine coupling between the atoms' electronic and nuclear degrees of freedom~\cite{gorshkov2010two,cazalilla2014ultracold,capponi2016phases}.
+Recently, the relevance of $N$-component fermions has been significantly boosted through the experimental realizations of alkaline earth-like fermionic atomic gases~\cite{scazza2014observation,scazza2016direct,capellini2014direct,sonderhouse2020thermodynamics}; in there, the two-body interactions resulted to be SU($N$)-symmetric, reflecting the absence of hyperfine coupling between the atoms' electronic and nuclear degrees of freedom~\cite{gorshkov2010two,cazalilla2014ultracold,capponi2016phases}.
 Such artificial matter is relevant for high precision measurements~\cite{ludlow2015optical,jun2018imaging} and has the potential of considerably expanding the scope of cold atoms quantum simulators~\cite{scazza2014observation,livi2016synthetic,kolkowitz2016spin,Rapp2007color,chetcuti2021probe}.
 Here, we focus on SU($N$) fermions described by a Hubbard type model~\cite{gorshkov2010two,capponi2016phases}.
-In the dilute regime of few particles per site, the lattice model captures the physics of continuous systems with delta-interaction~\cite{amico_korepin}, which is exactly solvable by Bethe Ansatz~\cite{Yang67,sutherland1968further}.
+In the dilute regime of less than one particle per site, the lattice model captures the physics of continuous systems with delta-interaction~\cite{amico_korepin}, which is exactly solvable by Bethe Ansatz~\cite{Yang67,sutherland1968further}.
 Exact solutions of $1d$ interacting quantum many-body systems play a particularly important role since their physics is often non-perturbative, with properties that are beyond the results obtained with approximations~\cite{gogolin2004bosonization}.
 As such, exact results, though rare and technically difficult to achieve, form a precious compass to get oriented in the $1d$ physics.

 Here, we provide the exact expression of the two-point correlation matrix of fermions with $N$ components, determining the one-body density matrix, in the limit of strong particle-particle interactions.
 We consider particles confined in a ring-shaped potential subjected to an external magnetic flux in the limit of large repulsive interactions.
 We work in the mesoscopic regime in which such a magnetic field is able to start an $N$-component fermionic matter-wave persistent current.
 We analyze the distribution of the momentum of particles, which, despite being one of the simplest correlations, is able to reflect certain effects of the interaction~\cite{fradkin2013field}.
 On the technical side, we point out that, despite its simple expression, the momentum distribution can only be calculated numerically for a small number of particles and is even less accessible when considering the strongly correlated regimes.
 Even for integrable models, it is not manageable, especially in the mesoscopic regime of finite but sufficiently large particle systems.
 The case $N=2$ in the absence of magnetic flux was discussed by Ogata and Shiba~\cite{OgataShiba90}.